 - Be sure to ask your interviewer for their business card, so that you know where to send your thank you.

-- After your interview, go sit quietly (if you’re an introvert, or want to take some notes) or call a friend (if you’re an extrovert, or want to talk things out) and think through what went well and what you’d like to do differently next time.
+- After your interview, go sit quietly (if you’re an introvert, or want to take some notes) or call a friend (if you’re an extrovert, or want to talk things out) and think through what went well.

 Now use this simple approach to craft your note: